 The core co-operative values underpinning the partnership are fundamental to the success - self-help, self-responsibility, democracy, equality, equity, solidarity.
 These Trust values are central to all involved in the collaboration and are a high priority for the children.
 They visit other Trust schools taking part in working days exploring the values with others in their year group.
-An award is given out in each school every term to pupils demonstrating the Trust values.
-The children have also been involved in dedicated collaborative activities, raising money for the Rotary campaign against polio.
+The children have also been involved in dedicated collaborative activities including raising money for the Rotary campaign against polio.

 Working together has made a real difference, continually improving the quality of teaching and learning as well as the management of schools.
 Both teaching and non-teaching staff at all levels, as well as Governors within the schools, are encouraged to work together to share excellent practice, support development and tackle new agendas introduced by both local and national government.
 Representatives across the schools and partners work together to develop curriculum, share expertise and learning from one another, devise common policies and take ideas and best practice to suit the individual needs of each school.
 Working groups tackle topics including maths, literacy, the early years programme, special education needs, Year 6 work and developing a strategic approach to the use, management, teaching and assessment of ICT across the schools.
 There is also a focus on school procurement and achieving economies of scale.
 The Trust schools collectively commission high quality training to address the shared priorities.
 For example, staff from across the schools have attended joint INSET with training from leading national specialists in reading, maths and history.
 The Trust works with schools across the city, sharing the outcomes of their work and helping them raise their standards.

 Stronger Together – utilising the power of collaboration to deliver excellence in safeguarding.